jsfuentes/Code-Cheatsheet/Python/environments.md

 - Using new commands mean you dont have to remember to pip freeze
 - can have dev and prod envs
 - don't have contamination of python environments
+- Easy way to enforce others use the best practice of environments

 Disadvantages

-- New commands for installation and running
+- New intrusive commands for installation and running
 - abstract away a layer, but different command ensures you know what you are doing

 ## Setup